 5.1 The allocations of loads in the TMDL are only draft.
 There should be opportunity to comment on the final allocations.

 5.2 The TMDL should be established with daily load allocations, not yearly.
+Category: No change

 5.3 The TMDL does not have an implementation plan.